-The vintners represented here are small – usually in the 500 case to 3,000 case range.
+The vintners represented here are small – usually in the 500 cases to 3,000 cases range.
 These producers focus on high quality limited production wines and unless you work in the Napa wine industry are names you generally will not have heard of.
 The focus of the wines offered are Cabernet Sauvignon and red wines – but there are several whites available, Pinot Noir and a rosé.
 The wines are available at a wide range of price points.

 How come the name “wine thief”?
-Andy and Garrett were having lunch across the street on the patio at Kitchen Door Restaurant and realized their tasting room had been under construction for some time but they still were without a name.
+Andy and Garrett were having lunch across the street on the patio at Kitchen Door Restaurant in the Oxbow Public Market and realized their tasting room had been under construction for some time, but they still were without a name.
 Brainstorming for a while they touched on a number of common names that collectives often take – but then Garrett suggested Wine Thief.
 It is a catchy name to someone outside of the industry who perhaps isn’t aware of the winery tool by the same name – and is also appealing to those who work within the industry.

 Also note the lighting fixtures – these were hand blown by a Hawaiian artist who is also a professor at the University of Hawaii.

 The Wine Thief offers a variety of tasting options for visitors.
 Wines are available simply by walking in and choosing from two flights at the tasting counter (by the taste, by the half glass or by the glass).
 The flights offer either four or six wines, but these are not set wines – rather are based on the variety of wines available at any given time by the multiple producers.
 Customers can often pick out certain wines to try – or let one of the hosts choose the wines based on personal preferences in taste and wine styles.
 Private tastings can be arranged by making an appointment in advance.